 In the case of rhubarb wine, it means that I can toss all the rhubarb and sugar into the jar and cap it for juicing.
 The rhubarb is then strained out, and the juice is put back into the jar.
 The main benefit is that I only covered one thing with rhubarb and sugar, and I had a lid to keep the ants out of it while the sugar extracted the juice.

 Feel free, of course, to extract the juice in whatever container you have, and then pour it into a traditional narrow necked fermentation vessel.
 If you don’t have quite enough rhubarb, you can always make a small batch, using the same basic technique that’s used for one-quart batches of mead.
-Just divide all the ingredients in this recipe by 4 to make a super tiny 1 quart tasting batch.
+Just divide all the ingredients in this recipe by 4 to make a super tiny 1-quart sampling batch.

 Beyond the pile of rhubarb, which you should be able to harvest from a few healthy plants, you’ll also need some equipment for this recipe: